Unusual Advancement

 Risden Tyler Bennett is NOT found on this list…

-A few details catch attention in this photo.
+A few details draw attention in this photo.
 A couple are Bennett’s position in the stirrups

 and the trench coat seems a bit much for June 1 in the Piedmont of North Carolina.